Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 D. Pep rallies are limited to a maximum of four for the school year.

 E. If a coach enters his/her team in another league the team may not wear their school uniform or play under the school’s name.
-All parochial league games must be played as scheduled.
-The parochial league games come first.
+All Church League games must be played as scheduled.
+The Church League games come first.
 (C3-for that team)

 F. Teams are to be at the game site, dressed and ready to play 15 minutes prior to their scheduled game time.

 H. Any school whose team forfeits a game will be responsible for paying the officials’ fees.
-They will reimburse the home school or the parochial league.
+They will reimburse the home school or the Church League.

-I. No parochial team shall participate in more than 6 tournaments in one school year.
-This includes all preseason and postseason tournaments (C2).
+I. No Church League team shall participate in more than 6 tournaments in one school year.
+This includes all preseason and postseason tournaments.
+(C2)

 ARTICLE 5: PLAYING RULES BY SPORT

 A. All National Federation of State High School Associations (NFHS) rules and penalties will apply provided there is not a league rule that supersedes it.
 (C1)

 B. The host gym will provide the game ball and two (2) warm up balls for each team.
 Only those balls will be used during warm-up periods.
 No other balls shall be brought into the gyms.
 (C1)